pivotal-cf/areas-of-contribution/collaboration.md

 <!-- P2 -->
 <td valign="top"><ul>
+  <li>Shares thoughts in a way that fosters further conversation and leaves space for others</li>

   <li>Actively works to build a more inclusive team</li>

   <li>Takes responsibility for their mistakes and/or misunderstandings, and can then focus on future improvements at the personal or team level</li>